-While the Urbanism Next blog represents a compilation of research and articles from a variety of sources, we have also been working on our own research.
-This page includes a series of brief papers on issues related to Urbanism Next.
+While the Urbanism Next blog presents a compilation of research and articles from a variety of sources, we are also conducting our own research.
+This page includes a series of papers on issues related to Urbanism Next.
 The intention is to introduce you to some key topics that will be affecting how cities develop as they face ongoing and transformative changes in technology.